 The share options reserve of the Group and of the Company comprises the cumulative value of employee services received for the issue of share options.
-When the option is exercised, the amount from the share options reserve is transferred to share premium.
+When the option is exercised, the amount from the share options reserve is transferred to share capital (2018: share premium).
 When the share options expire, the amount from the share options reserve is transferred to retained earnings.